zhong-j-yu/rekex/README.md

     A1 = B C
     ...

-which looks very much like definitions of algebraic datatypes.
+which looks exactly like definitions of algebraic datatypes.
 This is by no coincidence - both formalisms reflect an underlying model with which we build complex concepts from constituents.